 Distracted driving has made many debuts in headlines in recent years across the country, as the increased use of smartphones has drawn drivers’ attention away from the road in deadly ways.
 Although many states, including Pennsylvania, have implemented strict laws to cut down on distracted driving, distractions can still catch a driver’s attention at any moment – resulting in a severe collision.

-Statistics have found that taking your eyes off of the road even for two seconds can result in an accident, and sending a text can cause a motorist to take their eyes off of the road for upwards of 4.6 seconds.
-Despite all of the media attention that has been used to bring awareness to the dangers of texting and driving, there are many other forms of distracted driving that can draw a motorist’s attention.
+Statistics have found that taking your eyes off the road even for two seconds can result in an accident, and sending a text can cause a motorist to take their eyes off the road for upwards of 4.6 seconds.
+Despite the media attention that has been used to bring awareness to the dangers of texting and driving, many other forms of distracted driving can draw a motorist’s attention.